 A Morning Conversation with Jesus

 Start your day by turning toward Jesus.
-This gentle guide walks you through adoration, confession, thanksgiving, and supplication—giving you space to lay your day before him and receive his presence as you step into whatever awaits.
+This prayer guide walks you through adoration, confession, thanksgiving, and supplication—giving you space to meet him in the quiet of the morning and invite him into the hours ahead.

 Morning